Are you a military member within 180 days of discharge and looking for employment once you get out? The DoD SkillBridge program may be for you.

 What Kind of Job Opportunities are Available Through the SkillBridge Program?

 A number of companies and training providers have already set up or are setting up SkillBridge training programs.
-Companies already participating range from General Motors to Georgia Power to Microsoft, as well as a variety of labor unions and other groups.
+Companies already participating include companies such as General Motors, Georgia Power and Microsoft, as well as a variety of labor unions and other groups.

-The program seems particularly popular thus far with high-demand industry sectors, where employment opportunities are growing.
-For instance, President Obama recently announced a SkillBridge program (Solar Ready Vets) that trains Service members for jobs in the solar industry, one of the fastest growing technical trades, and more than 750 servicemembers have participated in the United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry’s Veterans in Piping (VIP) training program for welding and pipefitting skills.
-The United Association provides all training and placement resources without any costs to the government or the Servicemembers.
+The program is particularly popular with high-demand industry sectors, where employment opportunities are growing.
+For instance, the SkillBridge program (Solar Ready Vets) trains service members for jobs in the solar industry, one of the fastest growing technical trades, and more than 750 servicemembers have participated in the United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry’s Veterans in Piping (VIP) training program for welding and pipefitting skills.
+The United Association provides all training and placement resources without any costs to the government or the service members.
 Almost all of the participants have received job offers.

 What are the Eligibility Requirements for the SkillBridge Program?